verz0/ML4SCI-Evaluation-Tasks/README.md

     A complete notebook that implements the Barlow Twins method, also using a ResNet-15 backbone for pretraining.
 After pretraining, the encoder is fine-tuned for the downstream tasks.
   - **Comparison with Scratch Models:**
     For both the SimCLR and Barlow Twins pipelines, there is a comparison with model trained from scratch (a custom VGG-11 built from scratch) on the labelled dataset for both classification and regression.

+PS: The models were developed in a kaggle environment.
+(16gb RAM + T4 GPU)